maxitg/SetReplace/.github/CONTRIBUTING.md

 The CI will automatically run and will be linked to the existing pull request.

+After you receive a review and work on the changes, please reply to the reviewer on Reviewable so that they know when to look at your changes.

 Last but not least, [be respectful](https://help.github.com/en/github/site-policy/github-community-guidelines), and give constructive criticism.
 Don't just say something is bad, say how to improve it.

 ### Merging